AuTsing/denofa_vscode_ext/README.md

-# VSCode Denort README
+# Denort VSCode Ext README

-VSCode extension for Denort.
+This is an extension for Denort.

 ## Features